bernardpeh/practical-symfony-3/manuscript/Introduction.md

 Building an application is like building a Pyramid.
 You create each piece of functionality bit by bit.
 You test the functionality and make sure its stable before building the next piece.
 This cycle continues until you reach the peak - completion.

-Choosing the best framework for RAD (Rapid Application Development) has been a topic that has been debated to death.
+Choosing the best framework for RAD (Rapid Application Development) has been a topic debated to death.
 Today, there is no longer such a thing as "The Best Framework" because all modern day frameworks follow the best practice.
 However, there is such a thing called "The Best Practice".
-In fact, you could see similar develoment methodologies being used across all frameworks.
+In fact, you can see similar development methodologies being used across all frameworks.
 So knowing one framework well means you can jump between other frameworks easily.
-Just as human evolves, different frameworks learn from each other and adapt very fast to new and better ways of doing things.
+Just as human evolves, different frameworks learn from each other and adapt very fast to new and better technologies.

-At the time of writing, NodeJS and Rails continue to innovate with PHP closing in fast behind.
+At the time of writing, NodeJS continues to innovate with PHP closing in fast behind.
 PHP is the old veteran when comes to web development with the most frameworks in the market.
-The 2 frameworks that stood out from the pack at the time of writing were Laravel and Symfony.
+The 2 frameworks that stood out from the pack were Laravel and Symfony.
 If you are looking to learn a new framework, I highly recommend Symfony because it is one of the more stable modern framework out there.
-Symfony components have been used by many popular projects including Composer, Behat, Codeception, Drupal and Laravel (just to name a few).
+Symfony components have been widely used by many popular projects including Composer, Behat, Codeception, Drupal and Laravel (just to name a few).

-Learning a new framework is never an easy task.
-Many people follow tutorials in google and read up all the documentation in [Symfony website](http://symfony.com) and still find it challenging to create a simple application.
+Learning Symfony is never an easy task.
+Many people follow tutorials in google, read up all the documentation in [Symfony website](http://symfony.com) and still find it challenging to create a simple application.
 Why?
 Because there is too much theory and not enough real world practical examples.
 Worst still, you can get entangled in technical jargons and advance customisations easily.
 The fact that Symfony is an extremely flexible framework makes it even harder to master because there are so many ways to achieve the same goal.
 If you are new to MVC (Model-View-Controller) and RAD, you will find that Symfony has a steep learning curve.

-This book aims to lower the learning curve by providing a step by step hands-on approach to guide developers who are new to Symfony to build a simple CMS (Let us call it "SongBird") using good industry practice.
+This book aims to lower the learning curve by providing a step by step hands-on approach to guide developers who are new to Symfony to build a simple CMS using good industry practice.
+Let us call the CMS "SongBird".
 Hopefully after following all the chapters, your eyes will be opened to RAD and the unlimited possibilities with Symfony.

 ## Audience

 This book is targeted at developers who are new to Symfony.
-If you are already an seasoned PHP Developer, I hope you would pick up some hints here and there.
+If you are already a seasoned PHP Developer, I hope you would pick up some tips here and there.

 ## Why Re-invent the Wheel?

 At the time of writing, there are already many CMS and a few popular Symfony ones out there.
-Symfony has the [cmf project](http://cmf.symfony.com/).
+Symfony has the [CMF project](http://cmf.symfony.com/).
 Why built a new one?

-We are not building a new CMS and SongBird is not trying to compete in the CMS space.
-SongBird exists to demonstrate the possibilities in web development with Symfony and provide practical tutorials for people who want to try out Rapid Development with a modern day framework.
+SongBird is really a tutorial project and not trying to compete in the CMS space.

 ## Is SongBird Reusable?

 Definitely.
-SongBird is not just a tutorial project, You can use it as a vanilla framework to kickstart projects.
-Its a hugh time saver because all common features have been build and configured already.
-Since you assemble the software, you have better idea of how the software works and know where to customise things should the need arises.
+SongBird is not just a tutorial CMS, you can use it as a vanilla framework to kickstart other Symfony projects.
+It will be a hugh time saver because all common features have been build and configured already.
+Since you are the one who creates the software, you will have better idea of how the software works and know where to customise things should the need arises.

-You can also think of SongBird as a foundation to learn cmf.
-Once you are comfortable with the basics of building a CMS, you are ready for more complex projects.
+You can also think of SongBird as the foundation for the [CMF project](http://cmf.symfony.com/).
+Once you are comfortable with the basics of building a CMS, you are ready for more complex development.

 ## Conventions Used in This Book

 **Each git branch is a chapter**.
 Obviously, chapter_6 branch means it is Chapter 6.
-Otherwise stated, all path references assumes **~/songbird/symfony/** as the root folder.
+Otherwise stated, all path references assumes **~/songbird** as the root folder.
 Always execute commands from the root folder.

 To executing commands, You will see a "->" before the command.
 For example